voxeet/comms-sdk-dotnet/docs/documentation/unity.md

 # Unity Plugin

-The Dolby.io Communications .NET SDK for Unity is available in the Unity store and requires the Unity package manager to be added to your project.
+The Dolby.io Communications Plugin for Unity is available in the Unity store and requires the Unity package manager to be added to your project.
+This document describes how to add the .NET SDK to Unity and initialize the SDK.

 ## Prerequisites